 - Chapter 66, Article 1, Section 66-2 of the Portage Code of Ordinances prohibits residents from having basketball stands in the city right-of-way.
 Likewise, during trash and recycling removal days, citizens are requested to keep their containers on the curbs verses on the actual roadways.
 These items impede safe snowplowing operations and can damage equipment on the trucks.

 - Michigan State Law (MCL 257.677a) prohibits residents and private snowplow operators from depositing snow from private driveways, parking lots and sidewalks onto any public roadway.

 The snow removal program is designed to keep city streets clear and safe in the most efficient manner possible.
-Questions about snow removal operations may be directed to the Department of Streets Maintenance by email or by phone at 329-4444.
+Questions about snow removal operations may be directed to the Streets Maintenance Division by email or by phone at 329-4444.

 Use our Report It! tool to submit a concern about City of Portage snowplowing activities or to report damage to your mailbox.

 Citizen Alerts and Weather-Related Information

 Local television and radio stations are the best source of weather-related alerts and information.
 Information as to snowplowing progress will be updated on this page as appropriate.